Norma Plummer: South Africa

 In 2018, Plummer had revealed that although she doesn't have a signed contract with the Netball South Africa, she will lead its national team to greatness at the 2019 Netball World Cup in Liverpool.
 She stepped down as the coach of South African team following the 2019 World Cup where South Africa ended up at fourth position.

+Plummer returned to South Africa in 2022 as a mentor and advisor for the 2022 Commonwealth Games.
+After the games she was appointed as interim coach and lead the team through the 2023 Netball World Cup in Cape Town, where the team finished 6th.
+Following the conclusion of the 2023 Vitality Netball Series between England and South Africa she announced she would be stepping down.